batcapricorn/prob-ml-project/README.md

 - [black](https://github.com/psf/black) for formatting: `pipenv run black src`
 - [pylint](https://pypi.org/project/pylint/) for linting: `pipenv run pylint src`

 Both is checked by a GitHub Actions pipeline (see `.github/workflows/build.yml`).
+If you work with Jupyter Notebooks, checkout [nbAQ](https://nbqa.readthedocs.io/en/latest/).

 ### Versioning
 Since comparing pull requests can be quite tricky using Jupyter Notebooks, we use [reviewNB](https://www.reviewnb.com/) to display diffs.